 Not necessarily “good hands.”
 But very capable hands.
 Capable of doing everything the insurance company has trained them to do in their efforts to pay out as little money to you as possible.

-Generally within a few days you will get a call from a friendly-sounding voice wanting to “just get a bit of information…” “hear your side of the story.”
+Generally within a few days, you will get a call from a friendly-sounding voice wanting to “just get a bit of information…” or “hear your side of the story.”